10daviesb/10daviesb/README.md

 ## 👋 About Me

-Hi, I'm **Brad** — a Python enthusiast from the UK 🇬🇧, passionate about building clean, user-friendly applications.
+Hi, I'm **Brad** — a Python enthusiast from the UK, passionate about building clean, user-friendly applications.
 I'm currently honing my skills by developing desktop apps and Discord bots, focusing on intuitive design and modular architecture.

 ---